MakemediaLtd/EDF-imap-web/README.md

 put the 360 images into "vrplugin/assets"
 also all the names of the 360 images need to have this format: 360-img[namefile].jpg in order to enable the plugin

+## Harrison:

+Yo Ed, so I've made changes to both eiw-app.js and eiq-content.js.
+You need to place your player src files (links) in the content script.
+In the app.js file I've added some clause that will pick up the Brightcove embed from the YouTube one.
+The app.js is where you will need to include your slider logic for pausing the player (if we need to do that).
+I have no idea why the Brightcove player is failing on iOS devices.
+Sam has the logins for generating player embed code, via the Brightcove website.

+I have been pushing the site to my own server, please feel free to use that.
+Login via sftp or ssh as root @46.101.15.153.
+There's a dir called edf.
+Just dump everything there, e.g. http://46.101.15.153/edf/test2.html (I don't have a domain for that IP.) password is: perry678.
+Please just use that edf directory!

+Good luck!